Home » The

 IV.
 GLOBAL FELLOW EXPERIENCE ON-CAMPUS (5 total)

-- Participate OR Attend two (2) on-campus Global/International Workshops/Events
+- Participate OR attend two (2) on-campus Global/International Workshops/Events such as the Foreign Film Festival.
+Participation counts

 more than attendance toward recognition for the Distinguished GF Citizen

-- Attend one (1) major Global/International guest speaker presentation
+- Attend three (3) major Global/International guest speaker presentations

 (if you participate in the set-up or organization of the guest speaker's